Exam registration only in LPIS

 Your Legal Rights with Regard to Examinations

 If a student is found to be cheating or to have cheated during an exam (e.g. using a crib sheet or other unauthorized aids), a procedure for invalidating the exam in question will be initiated.
 Exams declared void because of cheating will count as a lost examination attempt.
 Invalidation procedures are initiated by Study Regulations & Credit Transfer and implemented in cooperation with the Study Support office.
-If a student attempts to take an exam on behalf of another student, he or she will – without exception – be reported to the public prosecutor’s office for charges of forgery, which may result in a criminal record.
+Completion of an examination for another person invariably leads to a report to the responsible district administrative authority or the public prosecutor's office.
+Writing an exam for another person is punishable by a fine of up to 25,000 euros.
+The statute of limitations only expires after 30 years.
 You can find more information here.

-Click the following link to view the current grade statistics (2016/17 winter semester through 2019 summer semester) for all bachelor’s program exams held as part of large-scale examination weeks.
+Click the following link to view the current grade statistics for all bachelor’s program exams held as part of large-scale examination weeks.

 If you have any further questions, please contact the Examinations Office team by email.